 invisible wind a visible form. the work is mean to bring

 ‘project for sea-light in takamatsu’

-for the festival, various local groups, working under the direction of noboru tsubaki
+for the festival, various local groups, working under the direction of noboru tsubaki, are collaborating

 to create large illuminated sculptures, some which appear as mythical creatures, situated in central takamatsu